kevinguebert/kevinguebert-netlify/content/2018/05/2018-05-21-own-your-day-own-your-life.md

 ---
 title: "Own Your Day, Own Your Life"
-path: "/2018/05/21/own-your-day-own-your-life"
+slug: "/21/own-your-day-own-your-life"
 date: "2018-05-22T00:23:00.000Z"
 tags: ["Own the Day, Own Your Life","Books"]
+draft: false
+template: "post"
-excerpt: "Note - I have not finished *Own the Day, Own Your Life* yet, these are preliminary thoughts.
+description: "Note - I have not finished *Own the Day, Own Your Life* yet, these are preliminary thoughts.

 I have 125 pages left of Aubrey Marcus' book *Own the Day, Own Your Life* and I've come to a thought that..."
 ---